Program Category: MA Programs

 Graduate courses and advanced seminars are given regularly on the following subjects:

-- Greek and Latin linguistics
+- Greek and Latin literature

 - The philosophy, intellectual history, and critical theory of the ancient world